 Interestingly, opposition to the King’s love life began to mount.
 The royal family found Wallis’ background and behaviour unacceptable for a potential queen.
 Rumours and innuendo about her circulated in society that she was perceived to be pursuing the King for his money.

-Meanwhile, diplomatic relations between the United Kingdom and the United States strained during the inter-war years and most Britons were reluctant to accept an American as queen consort.
+Meanwhile, diplomatic relations between the United Kingdom and the United States were strained during the inter-war years and most Britons were reluctant to accept an American as queen consort.

 Members of the British upper class looked down on Americans with disdain and considered them socially inferior.
 In contrast, the American press and public were clearly in favour of the marriage.

-In the ensuing impasse, the Archbishop of Canterbury, Cosmo Lang (1864-1945), held that King Edward VIII, as the head of the Church of England, could not marry a divorcée as the Church disapproved of divorced people remarrying in church while a former spouse was still living (this would last till 2002).
+In the ensuing impasse, the Archbishop of Canterbury, Cosmo Lang (1864-1945), held that King Edward VIII, as the head of the Church of England, could not marry a divorcée as the Church disapproved of divorced people remarrying in church while a former spouse was still living (this would last until 2002).

 Lang maintained that if the King married Wallis, a divorcée who would soon have two living ex-husbands, it would directly conflict with Church teaching and Edward VIII’s role as the Church’s titular head.